Succesful Broker Tips

 Promote Loyal Customers

 Client testimonials are a great strategy to get new clients, but they can also be used as a retention tactic.
-Showing your clients how you have helped other clients, boosts their confidence and supports their decision in doing business with you.
+Showing your clients how you have helped other clients, boosts their confidence an supports their decision in doing business with you.

 Stay Available

 Although this may be a no brainer tip, making sure you are available when the client needs you is extremely important for client retention.
 If a client is unsuccessful when trying to get in contact with you, they are more likely to consider other options.
+Clients want transparency, accessibility and the ability to learn from your expertise.
+Answering the phone is the easiest step in retaining clients.